What are your life goals at 40?

 3. Live your purpose

 You live once (depending on your beliefs).
 You want to make life count.
-You want to fulfil dreams and ambitions that truly matter to you.
+You want to fulfill dreams and ambitions that truly matter to you.

 What’s important in your life?
 What’s that one dream that you lie awake at night thinking about?
 Whatever it is, work for it.
 Let passion lead you.
 Let your dreams illuminate your waking life.
 Live with purpose.